Shrinking investment bank saps SocGen profit

-PARIS French bank Societe Generale's (SOGN.PA) quarterly profit tumbled, hit by one-off writedowns on the value of U.S. and Russian units and losses at its investment bank, which it is shrinking in response to the euro zone crisis.
+PARIS French bank Societe Generale's (SOGN.PA) quarterly profit tumbled 42 percent, hit by losses at its investment bank, which it is shrinking in response to the euro zone crisis, and one-off writedowns on the value of U.S. and Russian units.

-France's No. 2 listed bank joins European rivals that have reported dismal second-quarter earnings as a result of the region's acute debt problems and weak economy.

-Deutsche Bank (DBKGn.DE) said on Tuesday it would cut 1,500 investment banking jobs after a profit slump, while Switzerland's UBS UBSN.VX swung to a loss at its investment bank in the second quarter.

-Profit at that unit, which has reduced risk since a huge rogue-trading loss in early 2008 hammered its reputation, plunged by 70 percent in the second quarter, the bank said on Wednesday.
+Profit at that unit, which has cut back risk since a huge rogue-trading loss in early 2008 hammered its reputation, plunged by 70 percent in the second quarter.

-The global economic slowdown, the cost of selling loan portfolios and losses from toxic assets left over from the 2008/9 global financial crisis all weighed, SocGen said.
+The global economic slowdown, the cost of selling loan portfolios and losses from toxic assets left over from the 2008/9 global financial crisis all weighed, SocGen said on Wednesday.

+Rivals are also suffering.
+Deutsche Bank (DBKGn.DE) on Tuesday said it would cut 1,500 investment banking jobs after a profit slump, while Switzerland's UBS UBSN.VX swung to a loss at its investment bank in the second quarter.

-Investors are waiting to see whether SocGen's domestic arch-rival BNP Paribas (BNPP.PA) held up better when it reports results on Thursday.
-The bank is expected to clear a key regulatory capital hurdle, stealing a march on SocGen.
+Investors will be watching to see whether SocGen's domestic arch-rival BNP Paribas (BNPP.PA) held up better when it reports results on Thursday.
+The bank is seen clearing a key regulatory capital hurdle, stealing a march on SocGen in the early stages of an industry-wide race.

 "(SocGen's) profitability looks to us to have been weakened on a long-term basis as a result of persistent difficulties abroad and the impact of the bank's transformation plan," CM-CIC analyst Pierre Chedeville said.

-The bank took goodwill writedowns totaling 476 million euros ($586.2 million) on U.S. fund unit TCW, which sources say it is close to selling, and Russian subsidiary Rosbank ROSBR.UL, which is being overhauled.
+The bank took goodwill writedowns totalling 476 million euros ($586.2 million) on U.S. fund unit TCW, which sources say it is close to selling, and Russian subsidiary Rosbank ROSBR.UL, which is being overhauled.

-Oudea told analysts on a conference call that SocGen had no plans to buy Russian bank VTB's (VTBR.MM) remaining minority stake in Rosbank.

-SocGen said second-quarter net income fell 42 percent to 433 million euros ($533.3 million), missing the 677.9 million average estimate in a Reuters poll of analysts.
+SocGen said second-quarter net income fell to 433 million euros ($533.3 million), missing the 677.9 million average estimate in a Reuters poll of analysts.

-Revenue fell 3.6 percent to 6.27 billion euros, above the poll average of 6.13 billion.
+Revenue fell 3.6 percent to 6.27 billion euros, above than the poll average of 6.13 billion.

 "We see little in the figures to modify our investment case, which reflects some caution given the thinner earnings base and capital levels than peers despite a low absolute valuation," Nomura analyst Jon Peace said.